Pregnancy and Your Vision

 Pregnancy is a time of joy when the mother will be carrying and nourishing her child for the next 9 months.
 The duration of pregnancy is divided into 3 phases called trimester (1st, 2nd and 3rd trimester) each of which consists of 3 months.

 Throughout pregnancy, there are changes in the hormone levels in the body which are essential to support the growth and development of the baby.
-These hormones also cause change in the mother’s metabolism, blood circulation, body size and a whole host of other symptoms such as tiredness, body swelling, mood changes and appetite changes which we are familiar with.
+These hormones also cause a change in the mother’s metabolism, blood circulation, body size and a whole host of other symptoms such as tiredness, body swelling, mood changes and appetite changes which we are familiar with.

 Pregnancy also affects the vision but only in a very minor way and may not even be apparent to most mothers.